aurel192/tutorials/SQL/sqlbolt.md

 |13	|Brave		|Brenda Chapman	|2012	|102|
 |14	|Monsters Uni.	|Dan Scanlon	|2013	|110|

-1. Find the movie with a row id of 6
+1.Find the movie with a row id of 6
 ```sql
 SELECT * FROM movies
 WHERE Id =
 ```

-2. Find the movies released in the years between 2000 and 2010
+2.Find the movies released in the years between 2000 and 2010
 ```sql
 SELECT * FROM movies
 WHERE Year BETWEEN 2000 and 2010
 ```
-3. Find the movies not released in the years between 2000 and 2010
+3.Find the movies not released in the years between 2000 and 2010
 ```sql
 SELECT * FROM movies
 WHERE Year NOT BETWEEN 2000 and 2010
 ```
-4. Find the first 5 Pixar movies and their release year
+4.Find the first 5 Pixar movies and their release year
 ```sql
 SELECT title,year FROM movies
 ORDER BY year